Accredited HVAC Schools in Tennessee

 What certifications do I need to work HVAC in Jackson?

 EPA Section 608 certification is required by federal law for anyone handling refrigerants, and is mandatory in Jackson as elsewhere.
 Most employers also prefer or require NATE (North American Technician Excellence) certification.
-Mississippi also requires an HVAC contractor license for independent contracting work.
+Tennessee also requires an HVAC contractor license for independent contracting work.

 Find Your HVAC School